Code-Institute-Submissions/smolies/README.md

     * [Content and credits](#content-and-credits)

 # Introduction
-Smolies is a fun, simple text based game created fully in Python.
+*Smolies* is a fun, simple text based game created fully in Python.
-It was inspired by popular in the 90s pet games called Tamagotchi, where player was resposible for keeping their virtual pet happy and alive.
+It was inspired by popular in the 90s pet games called *Tamagotchi*, where player was resposible for keeping their virtual pet happy and alive.
-As Smolies is not trying to be a copy of it, it still brings the 90s nostalgia back!
+As *Smolies* is not trying to be a copy of it, it still brings the 90s nostalgia back!

 # UX
 ## Target Audience